-The blood supply to the forebrain and midbrain comes from the circulus arteriosus cerebri also known as circle of Willis.
+The arterial blood supply to the forebrain, midbrain and to the rostral cerebellum comes from the circulus arteriosus cerebri also known as circle of Willis.
 This surrounds the hypophysis and the optic chiasm on the ventral surface of the encephalon.
-In the dog, two arteries supply the circulus: the basilar artery and the two internal carotid arteries.
+In the dog, three arteries supply the circulus: the basilar artery and the two internal carotid arteries.
 The hindbrain receives blood from branches of the basilar artery.

 The basilar artery is a rostral continuation of the ventral spinal artery.
 In its course on the ventral aspect of the medulla oblongata, branches off the caudal cerebellar artery, the labyrinthine artery and pontine arteries.
 In the cat, this artery does not supply the circulus as the flux of blood is rostrocaudal.